 This Central American country along the Caribbean coast packs a lot in such a small amount of land making it a no-brainer as a honeymoon destination!

-Belize Honeymoon Destinations
+Best Belize Honeymoon Resorts

-1. San Pedro, Belize
+1. San Pedro, Belize Honeymoon Resorts

-This is easily one of the most popular places to visit, San Pedro, located on Ambergris Caye, has stunning beaches and is a jumping-off point to see the Belize Barrier Reef as well as the Blue Hole.
+Easily one of the most popular places to visit, San Pedro, located on Ambergris Caye, has stunning beaches and is a jumping-off point to see the Belize Barrier Reef as well as the Blue Hole.